General

 Resolution

 The minimum image resolution must be adhered to.
-If the threshold is undershot, a prohibition sign will be displayed above the image (see example below the paragraph).
+If the threshold is undershot, a prohibition sign will be displayed above the image (see the example below the paragraph).
 If the warning threshold is undershot, an exclamation mark on a yellow background will be displayed.

-The information is passed on to the leading system so that it can take appropriate measures through plausibility checks.
+The information is passed to the leading system so that it can take appropriate measures through plausibility checks.

 File Size for Uploads